-So what does self comfort look like?
-It varies person to person, and problem to problem.
-It could look like spending a few minutes in meditation, journaling, yelling into a pillow, discussing your feelings with your friends and family (however uncomfortable or awkward this may be) or writing down a few truths about yourself and your life on a piece of paper.
+So what does self-comfort look like?
+It varies from person to person and problem to problem.
+It could look like spending a few minutes in meditation, journaling, yelling into a pillow, discussing your feelings with your friends and family (however uncomfortable or awkward this may be), or writing down a few truths about yourself and your life on a piece of paper.

-Self comfort is anything that gets you in touch with yourself and your feelings, in order to properly address them and learn to soothe yourself.
+Ultimately, self-comfort is anything that gets you in touch with yourself and your feelings, so that you can properly address them and learn to soothe yourself.
 After I speak to a loved one about my worries, I like to do a guided meditation to break up the physical jitters or tension I might be feeling in my body.
-This 1-2 punch is my own personal protocol for self comfort.
+This 1-2 punch is my own personal protocol for self-comfort.
 Do you know what yours looks like?

 Related: Try our 5-Step Method for Identifying Misplaced Emotions.